rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference.md

 to return one of its two arguments, to a fn that is promising to return the first one.
 That is unsound.
 Let's see how it plays out.

-First, we placeholder the supertype:
+First, we replace the bound region in the supertype with a placeholder:

 ```text
 for<'a> fn(&'a u32, &'a u32) -> &'a u32